ptarmiganlabs/butler-spyglass/README.md

 Console logs are always enabled, with configurable logging level (in the YAML config file).

-Logging to disk files can be turned on/off individually for each logging level.
+Logging to disk files can be turned on/off via the YAML config file.
-For example, if disk logging is turned on for verbose, that log file will includ log events of severity levels error, warn, info and verbose.

-The logs are rotated daily.
-Log files are kept for 30 days, after which the one(s) older than 30 days are deleted.
+Log files on disk are rotated daily.
+They are kept for 30 days, after which the one(s) older than 30 days are deleted.

 ## Running Butler Spyglass